dimitri-nicolo/calico/master/usage/configuration/alertmanager.md

 Full information about Alertmanager is available with [upstream documentation](https://prometheus.io/docs/alerting/configuration).

+#### Updating the AlertManager config

+  - Save the current alertmanager secret, usually named `alertmanager-<your-alertmanager-name>`.
+    Our manifests will end up creating a secret called: `alertmanager-calico-node-alertmanager`.

+		$ kubectl -n calico-monitoring get secrets alertmanager-calico-node-alertmanager -o yaml > alertmanager-secret.yaml

+  - The current alertmanager.yaml file is encoded and stored inside the `alertmanager.yaml` key under the `data` field.
+You can decode it by copying the value of `alertmanager.yaml` and using the `base64` command.

+		$ echo "<whatever-you-copied>" | base64 --decode > alertmanager-config.yaml

+  - Make necessary changes to `alertmanager-config.yaml`.
+Once this is done, you have to re-encode and save it to `alertmanager-secret.yaml`.
+You can do this by (in Linux):

+		$ cat alertmanager-config.yaml | base64 -w 0

+  - Paste the output of the running the command above back in `alertmanager-secret.yaml` replacing the value present in `alertmanager.yaml` field.
+The _apply_ this updated manifest.

+		$ kubectl -n calico-monitoring apply -f alertmanager-config.yaml

+  Your changes should be applied in a few seconds by the config-reloader container inside the alertmanager pod launched by the prometheus-operator (usually named `alertmanager-<your-alertmanager-instance-name>`).

+You can also create your own alertmanager configuration file.
+Write your alertmanager configuration file based on [alerting configuration](https://prometheus.io/docs/alerting/configuration/) and save it to a file, say alertmanager.yaml and then run:

+		$ cat alertmanager.yaml | base64 -w 0

+Use the output from this command to create a manifest for the alertmanager secret and save it to a file called `alertmanager-config.yaml`:

+		apiVersion: v1
+		kind: Secret
+		metadata:
+		  name: alertmanager-calico-node-alertmanager
+		  namespace: calico-monitoring
+		data:
+		  alertmanager.yaml: <paste-output-from-command-above>

+Finally _apply_ the manifest:

+		$ kubectl apply -f alertmanager-config.yaml

+Your changes should be applied in a few seconds by the config-reloader container inside the alertmanager pod launched by the prometheus-operator (usually named `alertmanager-<your-alertmanager-instance-name>`).

 #### Inhibition

 Alertmanager has a feature to suppress certain notifications when according to